 Grace College of Divinity welcomes international students.
 This page describes the admissions requirements for international students.
 The college is approved by the U.S. Department of Justice, Immigration and Naturalization Service for the training of international students and the granting of Form I-20, for an F-1 Student Visa.

-International applicants seeking admission for any degree or certificate program must complete the following steps PRIOR to being considered for acceptance to the college:
+International applicants seeking admission for any degree program must complete the following steps PRIOR to being considered for acceptance to the college:

-- GCD asks applicants from non-English speaking countries to submit one of the following assessments:
+- English Language Test: GCD asks applicants from non-English speaking countries to submit one of the following assessments:

 Documents and completed forms can be sent to the following email address: firstname.lastname@example.org